OzanDural/NLP-LoRA-FineTuning-Project/README.md

 ## 📂 Repository Structure

 ### 🔹 Code & Configuration
-- `train_deep.py`: Training script for the Deep Instruction dataset.
-- `train_diverse.py`: Training script for the Diverse Instruction dataset.
+- `train.py`: The main training script.
+(Used for both Deep and Diverse datasets by modifying the configuration).
 - `requirements.txt`: Dependencies required to run the project.

 *(Note: The evaluation logic uses the `livecodebench_eval.py` script from the [original CodeGen repository](https://github.com/naholav/CodeGen).)*